6 Places to Get Apple Cider Doughnuts in Rhode Island

 Apple cider is the lifeblood of autumn; it’s the distilled essence of falling leaves and temperatures.
 How could you improve such a delicious concoction?
 By transforming it into a doughnut, of course.
 Cider doughnuts are a fall staple all around New England, but Rhode Island has some of the best.
 From bakeries to orchards, these heavenly pastries are available throughout the state.

-With a name like Appleland, it should be no surprise that this orchard carries just about every apple product known to mankind: apple pies, apple turnovers, apple dumplings — the list goes on.
+With a name like Appleland, it should be no surprise that this orchard carries just about every apple product known to mankind: apple pies, apple turnovers, apple dumplings, apple wine — the list goes on.
 But the cherry on the (apple) cake has got to be their cider doughnut.
-Fried in house with their own apple cider and liberally coated in cinnamon sugar, these doughnuts about as good as it gets.
+Fried in house with their own award-winning apple cider and liberally coated in cinnamon and sugar, these doughnuts are about as good as it gets.
+You can either order your doughnuts on the phone or walk right up to their counter.

 Details: 135 Smith Ave., Greenville, 401-949-3690, facebook.com/appleland-orchard.